 Lifelong Hearts fan and angler who drowned while fishing in Highland river died ‘doing what he loved’

+Lifelong Hearts fan and angler who drowned while fishing in Highlands river died ‘doing what he loved’

-A Midlothian family has paid tribute to a 68-year-old Hearts fan and keen angler who died while fishing in a Highland river “doing what he loved.”
+A Midlothian family has paid tribute to a 68-year-old Hearts fan and keen angler who died while fishing in a Highlands river “doing what he loved.”

 Donald Hughes, from Roslin, was night fishing alone in the River Spey, near Grantown, in the early hours of June 23.
 When he failed to return to where he was staying, police were informed and he was found drowned later that day.
 The full circumstances surrounding his death have yet to be established.